stickerdaniel/convex-auth-svelte/src/lib/sveltekit/README.md

 // Apply hooks in sequence
-export const handle = sequence( handleAuth,  // This handles all POST requests to /api/auth automatically
+export const handle = sequence(
+	handleAuth // This handles all POST requests to /api/auth automatically
 	// Your other custom handlers...
 );
 ```